arian233/SudokuGame/User_stories_TDD_examples.md

 1. **[Complete]** **[final iteration]**
    - Given: on the setting of the welcome page
    - When: the student choose the light or dark **theme**
-   - Then: the program switch themes accordingly
+   - Then: the program switch game theme accordingly

 ------